djokobozinov/blog/posts/how-to-use-classes-in-javascript.md

 ---
 title: 'How To Use Classes in JavaScript'
 date: '2021-03-30'
+description: 'This is an easy guide that will help you understand JavaScript classes.
+Probably by now you already have heard about them.
+Classes are blueprints for objects.'
 ---

 This is an easy guide that will help you understand JavaScript classes.